UnvsCom/dependancies-library/README.md

 DEPENDANCIES
 ------------

-* These dependancies will be uploaded to this repo in due course, but the widely used direct download links are stated below each.
+* These dependancies may be directly uploaded to this repo shortly, but the widely used direct download links are stated below each.

 ✪ vm-builder-0.12.4+bzr494